Human Nutrition BSc Honours

 Modules

 You continue to develop your core knowledge of human nutrition and associated topics.
-In Nutrition, you'll explore nutritional assessment and the importance of good nutrition at each life stage.
+You'll explore nutritional assessment and the importance of good nutrition at each life stage.

 You'll also investigate food science and food product development, and study the latest research developments in sports and exercise nutrition.